GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 ## Release notes

+### 1.3.2
+- Rolled the core, admin, and front-end code back to the 1.2.0 implementation so spin duration and layout helpers return to their original behaviour.
+- Removed the PHP-based audio proxy and default empty spin/win settings to the bundled MP3 files for direct playback.

 ### 1.3.1
 - Default the spinning audio cue to `spin.mp3` and the winning celebration cue to `win.mp3` so each moment plays the correct sound automatically.
 - Bumped the plugin metadata to version 1.3.1 to capture the updated audio defaults.